 The Made in Italy, is not a label that can be applied lightly or indiscriminately to every product manufactured in Italy.
-The Made in Italy is an abstract concept, leveraging on the history of fashion in Italy as well as a signature that defines products that Italy specialises in producing.
-A Made in Italy label testifies a firm’s unique competitive advantages in terms of innovation, style, service and price.
+The Made in Italy is an abstract concept, leveraging on the history of fashion in Italy.
+Made in Italy is a signature that testifies a firm’s unique competitive advantages in terms of innovation, style, service, and price.

 A Made In Italy label is a statement and a manifest, identifying a product with unique characteristics.

-These values turn into perceptions for foreign consumers who associate lifestyle value to the Italian brands, such as la dolce vita.
+These values turn into perceptions for foreign consumers who associate lifestyle values to the Italian brands, such as la dolce vita.

-The reality of contemporary the fashion industry in Italy is not only comprised by small family businesses, on the contrary if features 4 distinct categories of players:
+The reality of contemporary the fashion industry in Italy is not only comprised of small family businesses, it features 4 distinct categories of players:

 Over the last 20 years, the Italian fashion firms have grown tremendously and are now looking towards “the East” to outsource its second lines and bridge lines.
 In this context, it is likely that just like the Made in the USA, the Made in Italy will gain a more intangible value, connected to the inspiration of the product’s design more than its location of production.

 In this sense, the COO is not a static element, but a dynamic one.
-Firms should take on the responsibility of renovating its value and making it ‘resonate’ with new categories of customers.
+Fashion firms should take on the responsibility of renovating the value of their culture and heritage, making it ‘resonate‘ with new categories of customers.

 If you’re interested to learn more about the way in which brands use their country of origin to develop a luxury positioning strategy for their brand, look below, we have many more resources for you to explore.
 Enjoy!